Atopic eczema (atopic dermatitis)

 - Manage the itch.
 You can also help control itching with topical or other anti-itch medication.

 - Watch for infection.
-Many people with atopic eczema tend to get secondary bacterial infections, so be alert for the signs, which may include: redness, red scaly patches or streaks, swelling or blisters.
+Many people with atopic eczema tend to get secondary bacterial infections, so be alert for the signs, which may include: redness, red scaly patches or streaks, swelling, and blisters.

 - Wool and synthetic fibres can inflame already irritated skin, so opt for cotton clothes and keep clothing loose.